phosphorjs/phosphor-observablelist/README.md

 [![Coverage Status](https://coveralls.io/repos/phosphorjs/phosphor-observablelist/badge.svg?branch=master&service=github)](https://coveralls.io/github/phosphorjs/phosphor-observablelist?branch=master)

 This module provides a sequence container which can be observed for changes.
-Additional methods are include to to manipulate lists, insert and move elements.
+Additional methods are included to to manipulate lists, insert and move elements.

 <a name='install'></a>Package Install